Impact of Device Orientation on Error Performance of LiFi Systems: Bit-Error Ratio Performance

 \section{Bit-Error Ratio Performance}

 In this section, we evaluate the BER performance of DCO-OFDM in LiFi networks.
 We initially derive the SNR statistics on each subcarrier, then based on the derived PDF of SNR, the BER performance is assessed.
+Note that the PDF of the SNR derived in this study is the conditional PDF given the location and direction of the UE.
+Therefore, having the statistics of the user location, the joint PDF of the SNR with respect to both UE orientation and location can be readily obtained.